 Decide What Species You Want To Fish For First

-These examples just cover Largemouth Bass.
-If you were going after some Smallmouth, catfish, and others, you need to decide what fishing line and hooks will balance well with your reel as well as your rod.
+These examples just cover largemouth bass.
+If you were going after some smallmouth, catfish, and others, you need to decide what fishing line and hooks will balance well with your reel as well as your rod.
+You will need different reels and different line options depending on what species you want to catch.
+This means you should make sure you have the species of fish picked out before you go fishing.
+This will help you choose the right rod and reel for your situation.

 1. Setting The Reel’s Drag System Accurately